Skip to content

 Program Assistant

-Sarah is a new addition to the GEP Staff taking over the former roles of Amy Smith.
 Sarah plays an integral role in coordinating logistical and administrative tasks for the GEP.
 She helps to organize collaborative meetings, both virtual and in-person, including making travel arrangements for participants and coordinating payments to vendors.
-Sarah registers GEP members and students for conferences and facilitates securing IRB agreements with new GEP institutions.
+Sarah registers GEP members and students for conferences and facilitates securing IRB/IAA agreements with new GEP institutions.

 Katie Sandlin, M.S.